omershalev/ros_drone_teleop/README.md

 # ros_drone_teleop
-ROS package teleoperation of drones
+ROS package for teleoperation of aerial vehicles

 Prerequisites
 ---
-Depends on the model type, need to have the relevant ROS messages installed For instance:
+Depending on the model, you will need to have the relevant ROS messages installed.
+For instance (for AR-Drone):
 ```
 sudo apt-get install ros-indigo-ardrone-autonomy
 ```